Analysis Organisation

 The definition associates a list of constraints with the key constraints.
 Each element of the list is a string referring to one of the built-in EOS constraints.
 This format reflects the expectations of the constraints keyword argument of eos.Analysis.

-Finally, we define a posterior based on predefined likelihoods and priors within a list associated wiht the the top-level key posteriors as
+We define a posterior based on predefined likelihoods and priors within a list associated with the top-level key posteriors as

 global_options: